BitcoinDesign/Guide/guide/designing-products/user-research.md

 ### Open source and open design

-While there are plenty of private companies that build on Bitcoin, but this guide focuses on open-source.
+While there are plenty of private companies that build on bitcoin, but this guide focuses on open-source.
 In open-source, collaboration is based on communal efforts that mostly happen in public.
 Find out more on our dedicated page on [open design]({{ '/guide/designing-products/open-design/' | relative_url }}).

 <!--